 A return of capital is not gross income.
-After all, the capital that is returned has already been subject to income tax. follow from the Supreme Court's holding in Old Colony Trust?
+After all, the capital that is returned has already been subject to income tax.

-2. Is this holding consistent with SHS?
+- 2. Is this holding consistent with SHS?
 What do you know from reading the case about what taxpayer's after-tax wealth should have been?
-In fact, is that not what the court was referencing when it described the payment as "compensation for a loss which impaired [taxpayer's] capital?

-3. In Murphy, supra, taxpayer made a "return-of-capital" argument.
+In fact, is that not what the court was referencing when it described the payment as "compensation for a loss which impaired [taxpayer's] capital? - 3.
+In Murphy, supra, taxpayer made a "return-of-capital" argument.
 Why did taxpayer in Murphy lose but the taxpayer in Clark win?